annanurov/neurals/README.md

 # neurals
-There is a valid question about difficulty of diagnosis:
+There is a valid question coming from medical researchers:
- - How to use AI in order to assess hte difficulty of diagnosis.
+ - How to use AI in order to assess the difficulty of diagnosis.

 This project is an example of how to address a larger problem: classification